dtcenter/MET/docs/Users_Guide/config_options_tc.rst

   specified using the "-line_type" and "-column" arguments.
   For TCStat, the "-column" argument may be set to:

-  * "TRACK" for track, along-track, and cross-track errors.
+  * TRACK for track, along-track, and cross-track errors.
-  * "WIND" for all wind radius errors.
+  * WIND for all wind radius errors.
-  * "TI" for track and maximum wind intensity errors.
+  * TI for track and maximum wind intensity errors.
-  * "AC" for along-track and cross-track errors.
+  * AC for along-track and cross-track errors.
-  * "XY" for x-track and y-track errors.
+  * XY for x-track and y-track errors.
   * "col" for a specific column name.
   * "col1-col2" for a difference of two columns.
   * "ABS(col or col1-col2)" for the absolute value.